BrowserJam/jam001/README.md

-Please submit a PR with your browser in a top-level directory before the jam ends!
+Didn't have a lot of time, but happy with what I got :)

+Run the project using Godot 4.4.dev2: https://godotengine.org/article/dev-snapshot-godot-4-4-dev-2/